isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SecurablesApi.md

 <a name="apiv1applicationversionsapplicationversionkeysecurablessecurableidget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdGet**
-> InlineResponse2002Items ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdGet (string applicationVersionKey, string securableId)
+> Securable ApiV1ApplicationVersionsApplicationVersionKeySecurablesSecurableIdGet (string applicationVersionKey, string securableId)

 Get a securable for an application version